 - The 10-member Selection Committee for the Visiting Scholar in Conservative Thought & Policy at CU-Boulder

 - Advisory Board for the Ed Snider Center for Enterprise & Markets at the University of Maryland

 - Advisory Board of Docs 4 Patient Care Foundation

 - Board of Directors of Rebekah’s Angels, a non-profit organization helping children with post-traumatic stress disorder, founded by Boston Marathon bombing survivor Rebekah Gregory

 Jennifer previously served as a Community Representative on the Steamboat Pilot & Today editorial board, Steamboat Marathon Committee, and Tax Policy Advisory Board appointed by Steamboat Springs City Council.

 In her free time, Jennifer enjoys competing in triathlons and trail running with her 4-legged children, Boomer and Cruiser.
-She has completed 3 Leadville Trail 100-mile Races, the Western States 100-Mile Endurance Run and the last 24 consecutive Boston Marathons, raising more than $122,000 for the National Multiple Sclerosis Society along the way.
+She has completed 3 Leadville Trail 100-mile Races and the Western States 100-Mile Endurance Run.
+In 2019, she completed her 25th consecutive Boston Marathon, earning membership in the Boston Marathon’s exclusive Quarter Century Club.
+Making each mile count, Jennifer has raised $142,000 for the National Multiple Sclerosis Society along the way.